9/11 Brain Cancer Lawyers

 - General confusion

 Diagnosing brain cancer requires diagnostic testing, which may include MRI, CT or PET scans; biopsy; and other laboratory tests.
 The type of tumor, as well as the location of the tumor or cancerous cells can vary, which can make identifying brain cancer difficult.

 What Are the Types of Brain Cancer?

-There are two main categories of brain cancer: primary brain cancer, which begins in the brain, and secondary brain cancer, which develops in nearby tissue and spreads to the brain.
+There are two main categories of brain cancer: primary brain cancer, which begins in the brain, and secondary brain cancer, which develops elsewhere in the body and spreads to the brain.
 Some examples of VCF eligible primary brain cancers include the malignant forms of:

 - Gliomas: Tumors that begin in the brain or spinal cord